NY1024/ny1024.github.io/_pages/about.md

 ---
 I am a PhD student at State Key Laboratory of Software Development Environment at the Beihang University (BUAA), advised by Prof. [Dacheng Tao](https://scholar.google.com/citations?user=RwlJNLcAAAAJ&hl=en) and Prof. [Xianglong Liu](https://xlliu-beihang.github.io/).
 I also work closely with Prof. [Aishan Liu](https://liuaishan.github.io/).

 Prior to BUAA, I obtained my M.Sc from the School of Cyber Security, University of Chinese Academy of Sciences.
 I was also the research assistant of the State Key Laboratory of Information Security, Institue of Information Engineering, Chinese Academy of Sciences.
-Before that, I finished my internship in Sangfor, advised by Principal Researcher Dr. Kai Li.
+Before that, I finished my internship in SIP Lab@Sangfor, advised by Principal Researcher Dr. Kai Li.
 I serve as a reviewer for the top conferences and journals such as NeurIPS, ICML, ICLR, TIFS, TDSC, CVPR, ACL, AISTATS, COLING, ECCV, EMNLP etc.

 ## Research Interests